ballandt/avmath/docs/basic.md

 * `'double'`: Returns double faculty [^1]

-[^1]: Double faculty is an operation that factorizes
-* all odd numbers less equal the value if the value is odd
-* all even numbers less equal the value if it is even
+[^1]: Double faculty is an operation that factorizes all odd numbers less equal the value if the value is odd and all even numbers less equal the value if it is even

 ---
 ### `ln(x)`